justingreerbbi/wordpress-oauth-server/README.md

 Before you actually start, there is a few things that should be mentioned as it mat just make your day easier.

 * This plugin uses `register_styles` and `register_scripts` within the main plugin class.
 This will throw strict warnings when using PHP 5.4 or higher.
-This is enterfere with the header responses and will cause output errors all over the place.
+This is interfere with the header responses and will cause output errors all over the place.
 For the time being, turn Strict Mode off for the server.

 * This one goes hand in hand with the previous note.
 Ensure the WP_DEGUG is set to `false` to prevent headache.

 ## Development / Developer Notes

 * Clients in the oauth_clients table that have the ID of `0` belong to the OAuth server.
 These clients should be treated as a private resource and not used for more than one client type.
 DO NOT use the same client id for multiple clients.
-Each device, plaform, software using the OAuth Server level client_id should have their own client_id.
+Each device, platform, software using the OAuth Server level client_id should have their own client_id.

 * It is solely the responsibility of the client to store user sessions.
 The OAuth server currently does not store any sessions for you.

-* Auth Code Life Time - 30 Secounds (this will not change for security reasons)
+* Auth Code Life Time - 30 Seconds (this will not change for security reasons)

 *

 ## TODO

 * Look into cleaning up the headers when the server is responding.
-* Clean up All un needed classes and abstracts in the original OAuth Server.
+* Clean up All unneeded classes and abstracts in the original OAuth Server.
-* Handle unavaliable error with $resopnse
+* Handle unavailable error with $response

-## Exstentions
+## Extensions

 * API Firewall
 * JSON-API Hook

-## 3rd Party Exstension Examples
+## 3rd Party Extension Examples

 * [OAuth2 Complete For WordPress strategy for Passport](https://www.npmjs.com/package/passport-oauth2-complete-for-wordpress) - Author: [Ido Ran](http://github.com/ido-ran).

-## Changelog
+## Change log